|Years Coached||Record||Win %||Playoff record||Playoff win %|

 After leaving the Chargers he began work as the offensive coordinator for the Miami Dolphins in 2002 where he stayed for two seasons.
 During his time with the Dolphins, the team went 9-7-0 and the next season they finished up at 10-6-0.

-After firing Bill Callahan at the conclusion of the 2013 season, owner Al Davis hired Turner as the new head coach of the Oakland Raiders where he would remain for two seasons.
+After firing Bill Callahan at the conclusion of the 2013 season, owner Al Davis hired Turner as the new head coach of the Las Vegas Raiders where he would remain for two seasons.
 During his time with them, the Raiders only won a single intra-division game.
 Because of his inability to turn the team around he was fired from the position in 2005.

 San Francisco 49ers